GothenburgBitFactory/tw.org/content/docs/bugs.md

 <https://github.com/GothenburgBitFactory/taskwarrior/issues>

-If you don\'t see the bug listed, sign up for an account at the link above, and create a new issue.
+If you don't see the bug listed, sign up for an account at the link above, and create a new issue.
 Please include the following information, as it helps us categorize, prioritize and replicate the problem:

 - Tell us *exactly* what command you ran